 We spent the day hunting for unique finds and, as always, discovering a few items we could never live without.

 On our way back to the car, we spotted one final shop to browse – an antique store filled with my favorite kind of treasure…vintage costume jewelry.
 A woman greeted me at the door who instantly recognized me and said, “You’re the girl who repurposes vintage jewelry!”

 She introduced herself and said she used to be one of the antique dealers who sold vintage jewelry to me for repurposing at one of the local monthly antique shows.
-It had been quite a while since I had attended one of those shows, so I did not recognize her immediately.
-She now had her very own antique store with even more jewelry than she could have ever had at her booth.
+It had been quite a while since I had attended one of those shows, so I didn’t recognize her right away.
+She now had her very own antique store with even more jewelry than she could have ever had at her small booth.
 I couldn’t wait to see it all!

 Aquamarine is March’s traditional birthstone whose name comes from the Latin aqua marina meaning “water of the sea.”
 The pale blue color of the gemstone looks like the ocean which is how it got its name.

 This transparent crystal is a member of the beryl family.
 Pure beryl is colorless, but it is often tinted by impurities (iron oxides) which add color such as green, blue, yellow, red, and white.

 Aquamarine, the blue version, has been discovered in the U.S. in Colorado, Wyoming, and Idaho.
 There are mines in Brazil, Colombia, and throughout Africa that produce aquamarine.
 The largest aquamarine of gemstone quality ever mined was found in 1910 in Brazil weighing over 240 pounds!

 Within the ocean, aqua marina, we find the salt of the earth.
 Approximately 3.5% of the weight of seawater comes from dissolved salts (sodium chloride).
 To get a better idea of how much that is, in a cubic mile of seawater, the weight of the salt would be about 120 million tons.